mahdeslami11/pyannote-audio/tutorials/pipeline/README.md

 > AUTHOR
 > Hervé Bredin - http://herve.niderb.fr

-# Globally optimized speaker diarization pipeline with `pyannote.audio`
+# Speaker diarization pipeline with `pyannote.audio`

 In this tutorial, you will learn how to optimize a speaker diarization pipeline using `pyannote-pipeline` command line tool.

-This tutorial assumes that you have already been through the other tutorials to train speech activity detection, speaker change detection, and speaker embedding models.

 ## Table of contents
 - [Citation](#citation)